 Section 504 is an anti-discrimination law that applies to any recipient of federal funds.

 Because school districts receive federal IDEA funds, they must comply with the requirements of Section 504.
 Schools do not receive funding for Section 504, so services provided must be paid for with general funds.

 To be eligible, a child must have a physical or mental impairment that substantially limits one or more major life activities, has a record of such an impairment, or is treated as having such an impairment.
+This is the same definition used in the Americans with Disabilities Act.
 This is a broader definition than IDEA, so children who do not qualify for services under IDEA may qualify under Section 504.

-The Section 504 regulations pertaining to elementary and secondary education require that children receive a FAPE, but

-FAPE under Section 504 means receiving services that are equal to that of children without disabilities.
+The Section 504 regulations pertaining to elementary and secondary education require that children receive a FAPE, but FAPE under Section 504 means receiving services that are equal to that of children without disabilities.
 It prohibits certain practices as discriminatory and requires schools to take affirmative steps to ensure an appropriate education.
 Section 504 addresses discrimination in services provided and access to education.
 It requires either special or regular education services.
 It requires related services, with or without the child also receiving special education services.
 It requires comparable facilities, meaning that if a classroom for children with disabilities is located in a separate building, the facilities must be comparable in quality.